Perceptron: Definition

+The binary value of $f(\mathbf{x})$ (0 or 1) is used to perform binary classification on $\mathbf{x}$ as either a positive or a negative instance.
+Spatially, the bias shifts the position (though not the orientation) of the planar decision boundary.

 In the context of neural networks, a perceptron is an artificial neuron using the Heaviside step function as the activation function.
 The perceptron algorithm is also termed the single-layer perceptron, to distinguish it from a multilayer perceptron, which is a misnomer for a more complicated neural network.
 As a linear classifier, the single-layer perceptron is the simplest feedforward neural network.

-Learning algorithm
+Power of representation

+Information theory

+From an information theory point of view, a single perceptron with K inputs has a capacity of 2K bits of information.
+This result is due to Thomas Cover.